djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 where $H(u,v)$ is a filter transfer function.

-e.g. $H(u,v)=0\ for\ u=v=0\ otherwise\ 1$ reduces the average intensity
-Lowpass filter blurs an image while a highpass filter enhance sharp detail.
+e.g. $H(u,v)=0\ for\ u=v=0\ $otherwise $1$ reduces the average intensity  Lowpass filter blurs an image while a highpass filter enhance sharp detail.

 The issue on zero padding in the spatial domain
-We cannot work with an infinite number of components, we cannot use an ideal frequency domain filter and simultaneously use zero padding to avoid wrapound error.
+$\quad\quad$We cannot work with an infinite number of components, we cannot use an ideal frequency domain filter and simultaneously use zero padding to avoid wraparound error.
 One approach is to zero-pad images and then create filters in the frequency domain to be of the same size as the padded images.

-Here we consider only _zero-phase-shift_ filters.
+$\quad\quad$Here we consider only _zero-phase-shift_ filters.
 Even small changes in the phase angle can have dramtic effects on the filtered output.

 __Summary__